 This ivy likes humidity, so a weekly misting with water is a good habit.
 It also likes bright light but indirect sunlight is best as direct, harsh light will burn the leaves.
 English Ivy is on many noxious weed lists so be sure to check your local list before planting it outside.

-Aloe Vera is a common household plant mostly used for treating minor burns, cuts, and scrapes.
-But it’s also an air filtering plant.
+Aloe Vera is a common household plant mostly used for addressing minor skin issues, but it’s also an air filtering plant.
 Aloe vera removes formaldehyde and benzene from the air.

 Aloe vera is pretty hard to kill as long as you give it bright light and don’t over-water it.
 It stores a lot of water in its leaves and only needs to be watered once or maybe twice a month.